 Resources for writing your learning outcomes:

-- For more examples of learning outcomes you can access the Curriculum Mapping Aid (CuMA) online tool that contains an archive of Senate-approved learning outcomes at the University of Windsor, as well as curriculum mapping and reporting functions.
-Use your UWin ID and password to log into CuMA tool.
+- For official program and course learning outcomes visit the Curriculum Mapping Aid (CuMA) database.
+Thi is an online tool that contains an archive of Senate-approved learning outcomes at the University of Windsor, as well as curriculum mapping and reporting functions.
+Use your UWin ID and password to log into the CuMA tool.

 - You are encouraged to consult with the Centre for Teaching and Learning prior to or during learning outcome development; however, guidance can be provided at any point on an as needed basis.
 Please contact Allyson Skene at email@example.com.